mayuroks/repomachine/README.md

 ## TODO
 1. Dont create SSH keys for existing repos
-2. After Keys creation move them to .ssh/ dir
+2. Show option to see current directory's config